tiger413/HymNet/README.md

 **Figure**: Five different weather conditions of HymDrone.

-Regarding target scale, statistical analysis reveals that over 52\% of UAV targets occupy less than 0.5\% of the image area, and most bounding boxes are small in both width and height.
+With respect to target scale, statistical analysis shows that **more than 52%** of UAV targets occupy **less than 0.5%** of the image area, and the majority of bounding boxes are small in both width and height.

 <p align="center">
   <img src="assets/histogram.png" width="500">